amkt922/ssql/README.md

 ## Simple Query
 When you want to execute a simple sql, you can use SQueryManager(Simple Query).
+\* When you don't need to execute complex sql.

 ```php
 	$ssql = SSql::connect($config);